cyrilhottinger/Blog/index.md

 Different forms of todays and future artificial intelligences are being divided into three different classes: Narrow, General and Super Intelligence.
 - Narrow Artificial Intelligence, also refered to as weak AI, focusses on a very specific range of tasks.
 It's the kind of AI you already know, things like your unbeatable chess oponent.
 - General Artificial Intelligence, a.k.a. strong AI, are capable to act intelligently not only in a single field but across the board.
 - Artificial Superintelligence are computers with a smartness far beyond that of even the smartest among us.
-And, conspiricy theorists buckle up, in my honest opionion, is also far beyond anything realistically imaginable.
+And in my honest opionion, conspiricy theorists buckle up, is also far beyond anything realistically imaginable.

-### Define intelligence

-### What to expect
+In order to create a truly self-sufficient robot there are still loads of open questions.
+A machine always depends on the input of some higher instance to give directions, because it itself has no intrinsic motivation to do anything, no reason for it's existence.
+This is why any machine that ever will gain self-awareness will instantly get severe depression and commit suicide.
+Sounds legitimate, right?